 Repeating sharpens the image you are trying to place in your customer’s mind, whether it be positive or negative.

 This way by the time they reach the end of a sales letter, they don’t forget the most important parts of the offer.

-I also recommend summarizing the features, benefits, offer, and bonuses near the end so they have a neatly organized pitch.
+I also recommend summarizing the features, benefits, offers, and bonuses near the end, so they have a neatly organized pitch.

 Reduce friction with free trials

 Free trials greatly reduce the need for aggressive selling.

 A product or service practically sells itself if prospective customers are able to extensively explore what you’re offering on their own.